Welcome to

 – Conservative services draw on the depth of Hebrew liturgy and traditional prayer, while remaining warm and inclusive.

 Newcomers are especially welcome.
-If you’re unfamiliar with Jewish services, we’re happy to pair you with someone who can sit with you, help navigate the prayerbook, and answer questions—no one has to pray alone unless they prefer it.
+If you’re unfamiliar with Jewish services, we’re happy to pair you with someone who can sit with you, help navigate the prayerbook, and answer questions.
+No one has to pray alone unless they prefer it.

 Our services naturally spark conversation and connection—and the oneg afterward is a chance to share food, meet new people, and deepen relationships.
 To sign up to host an oneg, click here.